labd/commercetools-go-sdk/README.md

 - `git clone https://github.com/commercetools/commercetools-api-reference.git` in the folder on the same level as the commercetools-go-sdk folder
 - `make generate`

-## Service implementation

-At the moment the SDK has service coverage for primarily Terraform configuration use-cases, for example declaring API Extensions, Subscriptions and Project Settings.
-Broader coverage will be implemented if our use-cases require it or via contributions of course!

 ### TODO for code generating the services: